74hc595/PIC-OSX-Example/README.md

 firmware version 01.26.10 or higher to use MPLAB X."` Attempts to update the firmware through MPLAB X on a Mac also failed.
 Sadly, the only way I was able to fix this was with a Windows computer.
 Download the [PICkit 3 Standalone Programmer](http://ww1.microchip.com/downloads/en/DeviceDoc/PICkit_3_Programmer_1_0_Setup_A.zip) executable for Windows.
 After setup, the directory `C:\Program Files\Microchip\PICkit 3\` contains a firmware file named `PK3FW_xxxxxx.jam`.
-After using `PICkit 3.exe` to upgrade the firmware, it should be usable from Mac OS X.
+After using `PICkit 3.exe` to upgrade the firmware, it should be usable from Mac OS X. Note: the application will not work when run from Wine, as Wine does not support custom USB devices.